livingdocsIO/documentation/content/guides/editor/publish-control/delivery/index.md

 ---
-title: Publication Delivery
+title: Delivery Builds
-description: Trigger deliveries and see delivery build status.
+description: Trigger builds for specific deliveries and show the delivery build status in the Editor.
 weight: 6
 ---

-For infinite products like an e-paper there is usually a “build” stage involved.
+For finite products like an e-paper there is usually a “build” stage involved.
 With the new Deliveries feature we allow a user to trigger a remote system to kick off a delivery build and report the status of the build back to Livingdocs.
-This allows an editor to get a better view on the infinite product life cycle.
+This allows an editor to get a better view on the finite product life cycle.
 These are the features:

 ![delivery](./delivery.png)

-As soon as the document has been published, the delivery section will show up.
+## Delivery Builds for publications

+The delivery section in the Publish Panel will show delivery builds for the current document once it is published.
 Clicking on the build button will trigger the [Webhook]({{< ref "/reference/webhooks" >}}) `document.build` which in turn will trigger the delivery build in the external system, as configured in the Project Config `settings`.
 The external build system can report back the current build status with an optional message via public API.
 The status and an optional message are reflected in the delivery section of the Publish Control, as seen above.

 Update the status (from an external system) back to Livingdocs: